uhermjakob/utoken/README.md

 # utoken
 _utoken_ is a tokenizer that divides text into words, punctuation and special tokens such as numbers, URLs, XML tags, email-addresses and hashtags.
 The tokenizer comes with a companion detokenizer.
+Initial public release of beta version 0.1.0 on Oct.
+1, 2021.

 ### Example
 #### Input